masesgroup/KNet/src/documentation/articles/howtobuild.md

   > git clone https://github.com/masesgroup/KNet.git
   >

-* The project now needs to compile Java classes and obtains the Maven artifacts; this is done with a single step (it is important to use the **package** key as command for Maven):
+* The project now needs to compile Java™ classes and obtains the Maven artifacts; this is done with a single step (it is important to use the **package** key as command for Maven):

   > cd RootFolder
   > {PathToMavenInstallation}\bin\mvn -f src/java/knet/pom.xml package